Resonances in binary extreme mass ratio inspirals: Results

 In Fig.~\ref{fig:FlatModes}, we show the energy flux in the first few $\ell$ modes normalized to the total flux, for a binary with spin pointing in the $\hat{z}$ direction.
 It is clear that the $\ell=2$ modes are not dominant for large $r_0\Omega_{\rm SB}$.
 Indeed, we find that each $\ell$ mode has a maximum in the energy flux when $\omega \equiv 2\Omega_{\rm SB} = \omega^{\rm geom}_{\ell}$, for

-where $\lambda_\ell= \ell (\ell+1) -2$ is the eigenvalue of spin $-2$ spherical harmonics with angular number $\ell$.
+where $\lambda_\ell= \ell (\ell+1) -2$ is the eigenvalue of spin $-2$ spherical harmonics with angular number $\ell$, and the numerical coefficient is found empirically.
 We call this frequency $\omega^{\rm geom}$ because it is not a special frequency in any way, and the peak in energy flux is entirely due to the geometry of the problem.
 Recall that in this case the GW signal is just that of a textbook Newtonian binary in the quadrupole approximation; we are simply choosing a bad frame to describe it.

 The amplitude for a generic orientation of the binary and harmonic mode is very complicated and would not fit in a page.
 For the case where the spin of the binary is pointing in the $\hat{z}$ direction, the amplitudes for the $(\ell,m)=(2,2)$ and $(3,3)$ modes are ($\eta_0 \equiv 2 \Omega_{\rm SB} r_0$)